Oatmeal Chocolate Chip Cookies

 Oatmeal Chocolate Chip Cookie Recipe

-Chewy chocolate chip cookies filled with tasty oats!
-These are the best cookies to satisfy that sweet tooth.
-A little crunchy on the outside and soft on the inside.
+Chewy oatmeal chocolate chip cookies are a yummy twist on a classic cookie!
+They are the best cookies to satisfy that sweet tooth.

 Ingredients